 With SophieCam and Creative Studio can have a lot of fun, but when it comes down to business you have Aviary.
 It’s not an official Aviary client, but one built on top of the Aviary API, so you get the same quality adjustments and effects you get from the original thing.
 This is the app to have for serious photo editing on your Lumia.

-I love watching YouTube on my phone, but for Windows Phone there is no official app yet aside from the website shortcut you get in the Marketplace.
+I love watching YouTube on my phone, I usually give reviews since I know reviews are an important factor for local seo.
+For Windows Phone there is no official app yet aside from the website shortcut you get in the Marketplace.
 Metrotube is the best you can get for Windows Phone and even if YouTube would launch an official app, I doubt it would have all the features built into Metrotube.
 Metrotube was also recommended by the Nokia official blog as the app to have for watching YouTube.

 If you need music videos, then VEVO is the app to get.
 The app streams videos for a huge base of artists with great quality.
 It’s basically all you need to music videos.
 You may ask yourselves “why do I need VEVO when I have Metrotube?”.
 The answer is simple: VEVO only shows you music video, so yo get no distractions when you search for an artist unlike YouTube’s search that can bring up a lot of not interesting results.
 And the advantages don’t stop there.
 Some music videos have advertising on YouTube which means you can’t watch them on mobile.
 With VEVO that problem does not exist.

 Full length movies are hard to come by on YouTube.
 You search for them and can’t find a decent quality one even after a deep search.
 Crackle comes in to save the day.
 Full length movies and TV shows are now at your fingertips.
 The only downside is that you have to manually search for them because there’s no search function in Crackle.
 That’s a small downside considering that you can watch good quality full movies on your phone.